MaikDulle/MaikDulle.github.io/_posts/2022-03-10-LDA-privacy-associations-Twitter-and-Instagram.md

 ### Topic modeling of user’s privacy associations on Twitter and Instagram

-As part of my dissertation, I examined user generated content (Posts & Tweets) on the two Social media networks (SMNs) Twitter and Instagram.
+As part of my dissertation, I examined user generated content (UGC = Posts & Tweets) on Twitter and Instagram.
 More specifically I focussed on users’ privacy associations.
-I evaluated the UGC with the help of two topic models (LDAvis package in R).
+I evaluated the UGC with help of two topic models (LDAvis package in R).

 A very helpful description of the modeling process can be found here: https://ldavis.cpsievert.me/reviews/reviews.html

-After modeling the html-doc was created via pyLDAvis.
+After modeling html-docs were created via pyLDAvis in order to embed the models in this post.

-Here I solely present the interactive results of the LDA models for Twitter and Instagram.
+Here I am solely presenting the interactive results of the LDA models for Twitter and Instagram.
+(Interpretation can be found in my dissertation)

 Note: Be ethical about user data.